 Haunting Ashton Court

 [ ] Haunting Ashton Court is a participatory theatre experiment.
 It investigates the archives around British Country Houses and plants seeds in the gaps.
-Facilitated by Jack Young and Elinor Lower, throughout several months of workshops, the project invites participants to tell the stories that have been erased by centuries of ‘history-making’.
+Facilitated by Jack Young and Elinor Lower, and inspired by Saidiya Hartman’s process of critical fabulation,

-What are the stories we tell about history?
-Who has permission to write them?
 What does it mean to recover those we have forgotten?

 Directors Elinor Lower & Jack Young